punicasuite/solo-chain/README.md

 ### Settings
-You can change some features of the generated blockchain through the Settings pages.
+You can change gas price through the Settings pages.

 ### How to build by source code?